pimoroni/yukon/docs/modules/rm2_wireless.md

   - [Functions](#functions)

-**:information-source: Wireless is a baked-in feature of MicroPython, so the normal import and initialisation steps for Yukon modules are not strictly required to get your project online.
-There are still some advantages to doing these though, so the steps are explained below.**
+**:information-source: Wireless is a baked-in feature of MicroPython, and Slot 5 is where a wireless build expects to find the module, so the normal import and initialisation steps for Yukon modules are not strictly required to get your project online from that slot.
+Initialising the module is what points the wireless chip at whichever slot it is actually in, so any other slot does need the steps below.**

 ## Getting Started